carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 <img src="../fig/rmd-04-explore association rounded Height and Weight-1.png" title="plot of chunk explore association rounded Height and Weight" alt="plot of chunk explore association rounded Height and Weight" width="612" style="display: block; margin: auto;" />

-Now we can calculate the mean Weight by Height:
+Now we can calculate the mean Weight for each Height:

 ~~~